 Welcome poor soul to the 4th Annual Hell Hole Hundred!
-This is the toughest race on the East Coast.
-While each distance utilizes the same section of trail, each event offers up its own little slice of misery.
+While each distance utilizes the same section of trail, each event offers up its own little slice of misery…and adventure!

 ALL PARTICIPANTS GET AN EVENT PINT GLASS.
 IF YOU FINISH YOUR DISTANCE, WITHOUT DROPPING TO A LESSER DISTANCE, YOU WILL GET A CUSTOM SHIRT MAILED TO YOU.